kkoomen/vim-doge/doc/c-family-doc-standard-examples.md

-# C Family Doc Standard Examples
+# C-Family Doc Standard Examples

 Due to the amount of doc standards for the C-family languages, all of them are listed below using C++ to clarify style they generate, although most of the doc